Supporting Young People with Anxiety

 Cal Poly Humboldt Credit Specifics

-• The 700 series semester credit is post-baccalaureate level appropriate for credentialed teachers which do not require admission to a graduate program.
+- The semester credit is post-baccalaureate level appropriate for those students with teaching credentials but not generally applicable to a master's degree program.

-• Courses are letter graded on official transcripts from CPH.
+- Courses are letter graded on official transcripts from Humboldt.

-• CPH is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), a regional accrediting agency serving a diverse membership of public and private higher education institutions.
+- Cal Poly Humboldt is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), a regional accrediting agency serving a diverse membership of public and private higher education institutions.

 Summer Option